Kaitlyn-Folsom/Bamazon/README.md

 ### View Product Sales (UNDER CONSTRUCTION...)

 When a supervisor selects view product sales, Bamazon will display a summarized table.

+Currently Product Sales and Total Profit are undefined.
+Will fix soon.

 ![product sales](/Screenshots/ScreenShot_sales.png)